SeedLabs-it/smartknob-home-assistant-integration/README.md

 ## Introduction
 This is an integration for <a href="https://www.seedlabs.it">Seedlabs.it´s</a> SmartKnob.
 It allows for usage and setup of multiple SmartKnobs with Home Assistant.
 Through an easy to use user interface.
-The hardware is inspired by <a href="https://github.com/scottbez1/smartknob">scottbez1´s</a> Smartknob project, but its functionalities are substantially different, as such, Scott's knob is not compatible with this project.
+The hardware is inspired by <a href="https://github.com/scottbez1/smartknob">scottbez1´s</a> SmartKnob project, but its functionalities are substantially different, as such, Scott's knob is not compatible with this project.

 ### Current Features
-* Control and setup single Smartknob
+* Control and setup single SmartKnob
 * No yaml or automation setup neccessary all configurable from UI

 <br/>